Matt Moniz: 2015 Everest Expedition and avalanche

 In April 2015, Moniz and his team left for Nepal for a third expedition: an anticipated summit of Mount Everest followed by a summit of Lhotse and then an attempt to ski the Lhotse Couloir.
 As they approached Mount Everest on April 25, 2015, an earthquake struck Nepal and triggered an avalanche from Pumori into Everest Base Camp.
 Moniz took cover behind a boulder as a 200 mph powder blast hit the camp.
 At least 22 people were killed and many injured.
 Moniz immediately began helping the wounded and with other rescue efforts.
 For his actions, Moniz received the Boy Scouts of America's highest award for lifesaving – The Honor Medal with Crossed Palms.

 After the initial earthquake Moniz remained in Nepal to assist with rebuilding efforts.
-He and his climbing partner Willie Benegas raised enough funds to hire over 800 porters to carry nearly 18 metric tons of World Food Program supplies to the people of the devastated village of Laprak.
+He and his climbing partner Willie Benegas raised enough funds to hire over 800 porters to carry nearly 18 metric tons of World Food Programme supplies to the people of the devastated village of Laprak.
 Moniz stayed in Nepal for a month working with a team of international doctors and climbers to care for the injured and build temporary schools and homes in the remote Himalayan mountains.